-- Do the things that bring you joy and energy in your life.
+- Do the things that bring joy and energy into your life.

-- Be around those who lift you up and think positively in the first place.
+- Be around positive people who lift you up.

 - Continue to strengthen that environment by reinforcing standards for what’s acceptable for you and what isn’t.

-Meditation is another morning activity to consider and one to do overall.
+Meditation is another morning activity to consider and one to do overall if you want to practice positive thinking.
 Meditation provides a number of benefits when done on a regular basis.

 Meditation provides you with an opportunity to look inside yourself and see what makes you tick.
 It helps you to look at thought patterns and to begin rearranging them.
 It’s a powerful method because it adds perspective to who you really are and what you truly think.